 There was no action in March until the start of spring sports practice.

 April and May

 The short spring regular season featured much excitement and triumph.

-Morse and Mt.
-Ararat’s baseball and softball teams enjoyed strong campaigns.
+Mt.
+Ararat’s baseball squad and the Morse and Mt.
+Ararat softball teams enjoyed strong campaigns.

 Area track stars geared up for the state meet.